iakujobi/Python-Games/Games/readMe.md

 - In our case, the two players are CPU and you (user)
 - CPU will guess a random word from the words list in the words.py file
 - This program allows you to practice importing from another file/library and using it in your program

+# Tic-Tac-Toe

+Tic-tac-toe, noughts and crosses, or Xs and Os/“X’y O’sies”, is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.

+- In this game, the user will play against CPU.
+- player.py file is used to create the different players (user and CPU), while game.py is used to create the actual gameplay.
+- You will learn how to use static methods.
+[Click link to learn more about it](https://www.geeksforgeeks.org/class-method-vs-static-method-python/)